frconor-ebook/meditations/_posts/2025-04-15-palm-sunday.md

 We\'re told likewise in *The Forge*: "We all have to be Christ himself.
 This is what St. Paul commands in the name of God: Put on the Lord Jesus Christ.
 Each one of us, and that includes you, has to see how he puts on that clothing of which the Apostle speaks.
 Each one personally has to sustain an uninterrupted dialogue with the Lord" (J. Escrivá, *The Forge*, Point 74).

-We can examine our conscience and see, How would Christ react in this situation?
+We can examine our conscience and see: How would Christ react in this situation?
 Am I trying to be Christ-like in this moment of joy, of peace, or of pain or suffering?
 In Christ we find the meaning and the purpose of our life.
 Our Lord sends us things so that we truly might put on the Lord Jesus Christ in all these moments.

 We\'re also told in *The Forge*: "If you are another Christ, if you behave as a child of God, you will set things alight no matter where you are.
-Christ enkindles all hearts, leaving none indifferent."
-(J. Escrivá, *The Forge*, Point 25).
+Christ enkindles all hearts, leaving none indifferent" (J. Escrivá, *The Forge*, Point 25).

 We\'re reminded of the words of Christ: "I have come to spread fire on this earth, and would that it be enkindled" (Luke 12:49).